aaron117511/CSCI3308_Group_Project_tema-11-06/Team Meeting Logs/meetingLogs.md

 Issues being worked on by each team member:

-Aaron: callApi function and refresh tokens\n
+Aaron: callApi function and refresh tokens
-Andrew: testing and streamlining the UI\n
+Andrew: testing and streamlining the UI
-Berkley: authentication\n
+Berkley: authentication

-Jamison: user's top track and artist apis\n
+Jamison: user's top track and artist apis
-River: Report page tab conectivity\n
+River: Report page tab conectivity